Whitespace Cleanup on Diff Lines in Emacs

 The trouble comes if a collaborator doesn’t respect your whitespace

 wishes.
-If you just run whitespace-cleanup
+If you just run whitespace-cleanup on your entire buffer,

-your revision history and git blame
+your revision history and git blame will be useless.

 So far, my solution is to sanitize the whitespace only on the lines

 that I’m editing.
-I was doing this by hand, but since I use emacs
+I was doing this by hand, but since I use emacs,

 it was time to automate things and learn some rudimentary

-in the process.
+elisp in the process.

 Without further ado: